-1. You should brush teeth twice a day using soft brush, preferably an electric one.
+1. You should brush your teeth twice a day using soft brush, preferably an electric one.

-It’s significant to brush your teeth, at least twice a day (night and morning) using some soft brush.
+It’s important to brush your teeth, at least twice a day (night and morning) using some soft brush.
 Do not utilize a hard brush since it is going to worsen your enamel.

 2. Flossing is important